CHCAA-EDUX/scientific-computing-01/readings/class2_basics2.md

         print(f"Hello, {name})
 ```

-You can include arbitrarily many `if` statements and nest them however you like.
+Just like with `for` loops, you can include arbitrarily many `if` statements and nest them however you like.

 ```python
 for name in names: